Financial Disclosure Concerns at 425 East 86 Street:

 Governance – Board Can Unilaterally Change Proprietary Lease

-The Board has take the position in court that it can pass house rules that effectively override major elements of the proprietary lease, including an ability to levy massive required payments to specific shareholders.
+The Board has take the position in court that it can pass house rules that effectively override major elements of the proprietary lease, including an ability to target specific shareholders and require them to pay massive payments.
 In our case, this involved requiring us to spend hundreds of thousands of dollars to renovate outdoor space they argued we did not have any interest in.
 The court held this was legal and that we were now “contractually obligated as a Penthouse apartment lessee, to pay for the renovation of the roof space into a terrace space usable an an entertainment area.”
 The court previously recognized that, based on the Board’s arguments, exclusive use of the area was unsettled (see page 11).
 This is in opposition to the proprietary lease that prohibits levying costs not allocated on the basis of shares and certainly requires that expenses to maintain common areas is a common expense.
 Apparently, the Board’s rules take precedence based on the terms of our proprietary lease.

 Regardless of the legality of such a decision, the prospect of suddenly being required to hundreds of thousands of dollars to renovate an area you might not even be able to use, certainly could put a damper on the value of the apartment.
-Logically, it might also make it harder to convince a lending institution who understood this, to accept using such an apartment as collateral.
+Who would want to buy in a building where they might suddenly be stuck with massive payments specifically prohibited under the proprietary lease?
+Logically, a lending institution who understood this, might be reluctant to accept using such a proprietary lease as collateral.

 Between our purchase and interior renovation, we have invested over $2.5 million into our apartment at 425 East 86th Street.
 Based on the Board’s actions, we have significant doubts about our ability to sell it, at any price, to a buyer with a reasonable knowledge of the facts.
 We hope this situation changes.